ngeelani48/Leaderboard/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-If you are a new developer then you can learn Use callbacks and promises feature from this project.And also API Services
+As a new developer, you can learn to Use the callbacks and promises feature from this project.
+And also API Services

 To get a local copy up and running, follow these steps.